cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-create-site-to-site-vpn-on-vpc.md

 | dmz | dmz-env | 10.0.0.0/22 | 172.30.200.106 |
 | management | mgt-env| 10.0.4.0/22 | 172.30.200.107 |

+#### Before you begin

+- You must have at least one network in the VPC
+- You must have at least one instance deployed in the network

 #### Site-to-site VPN configuration
 1. Go to **dmz-env** environment.
 1. Go to *Networking* tab.